EmoticonYT/realistic_battery/README.md

 # Realistic Battery
 Control Android battery level realistically.
 What a cool party trick!

+> [!WARNING]
+> This only works on Linux and macOS!
 > [!TIP]
-> Install ADB and Python3 before running, or it won't work!
+> Install ADB and Python3 to your PATH before running, or it won't work!

 # Features: